florence/esterel-calculus/README.txt

             used for testing.
       `lset.rkt`
             contains helpers for handling sets in Redex.
+      `count.rkt`
+            contains the S function, for estemating potential reduction sequence lengths
+      `deps.rkt`
+            generator for the causality graphs

 redex/test: contains the testing harness and Redex tests
       `binding.rkt`: